fasterthanlime/svfs/report.md

-The hash function implemented here is the X31 hash: it is a very fast hash that should not be used for cryptographic purposes, but which tends to do a very good job at being used in the context of a lookup table.a
+The hash function implemented here is the X31 hash: it is a very fast hash that should not be used for cryptographic purposes, but which tends to do a very good job at being used in the context of a lookup table.

 We also planned to implement [Cuckoo hashing][cuckoo] to have a proper hash table but finally, doing a binary research in a